HathorNetwork/rfcs/text/0032-nft-standard.md

     },
     "share": {
         "type": "integer",
-        "description": "Amount of royalty for each creator in bps, totaling a sum of 10000."
+        "description": "Amount of royalty for each creator, in bps."
     }
 }
 ```

+The sum of the shares should *always* total 10000 bps, which corresponds to 100%.

+For an NFT with royalties of 10% (`fee_basis_points` = 1000 bps) and two creators, one receiving 40% of the royalties and the other 60%, the shares are 4000 and 6000.
+If there were 3 creators, each receiving 30%, 20% and 50%, the shares would be 3000, 2000 and 5000.

 ### Metadata example